microsoft/JSTSdocs/articles/editor/linting.md

 ## ESLint

 Visual Studio natively supports ESLint for linting JavaScript files, JSX files, and JavaScript contained in script blocks in HTML files.
-By default, Visual Studio installs ESLint 4 and uses it to lint all .js files, .jsx files, and files containing JavaScript code in script blocks that are included in your project or solution.
-The set of rules that are used to lint your files is configured by the global ESLint configuration file (.eslintrc) in the User Home folder.
+By default, Visual Studio installs ESLint 4 and uses it to lint all open .js files, .jsx files, and files containing JavaScript code in script blocks.
+The set of rules that are used to lint your files is configured by default using the global ESLint configuration file (.eslintrc) in the User Home folder.
 Files are linted as you type, and results are shown in the error list and as squiggles in the editor.
 Information concerning ESLint rules and usage can be found in [the ESLint documentation](https://eslint.org/docs/user-guide/configuring).

 ### Configuration